ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 In the next section, I will survey approaches that fall under each quadrant.
-This may range from methods that you might see in a typical ML research conference, or tools used in an organization.
+This may range from methods that you might see in a typical ML research conference, to tools used in an organization.

 ## References